PlutoLang/Pluto/README.md

 assert(str[5] == "o")
 assert(str[200] == nil)
 ```
 This is a very nice addition because it avoids a lookup and function call for each character.
 Things like (i.e, hash algorithms) will significantly benefit from this change.
+Furthermore, it's friendly with normal instance lookups.
+So, things like `str["char"]` still work fine.
+String indexing is invoked whenever a string index is invoked with an integer.
 ### Lambda Expressions
 Without the size constraint of Lua, there's no need to hold weary of shorthand expressions.
 Here's example usage of the new lambda expressions: